AlexBHarley/deepstream.io-website/src/blog/migrating-parse-com-to-deepstream-io/readme.md

 gameScore = ds.record.getRecord( 'gamescore/' + ds.getUid() ); // or just generate a Unique ID
 ```

 This highlights an important difference between Parse and deepstream.
-Following Backbone.js principles, Parse automatically organises objects in collections.
+Following Backbone.js principles, Parse automatically organizes objects in collections.
 When you specify a class of type `GameScore`, Parse saves every new instance automatically to the GameScore collection.
 [Deepstream also offers a concept of collections, called `Lists`](//deepstream.io/tutorials/lists.html), but records have to be explicitly added to them.

 #### Getting values